Priscilla King Gray died at home with family members present on February 8, 2023. She

 MA.
 In lieu of flowers, the family requests donations in Priscilla’s memory to

-the MIT PKG Public Service Center (Gifts may be made to MIT for the Priscilla King Gray
+(Gifts may be made to MIT for the Priscilla King Gray

 Public Service Center Fund #3648600.
 Credit card gifts can be made using the following link: